MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/ios-troubleshoot.md

 ## Report unsafe site

-Phishing websites impersonate trustworthy websites for the purpose of obtaining your personal or financial information.
+Phishing websites impersonate trustworthy websites for obtaining your personal or financial information.
 Visit the [Provide feedback about network protection](https://www.microsoft.com/wdsi/support/report-unsafe-site) page to report a website that could be a phishing site.

 ## Malicious site detected